 Just-in-time learning is having access to knowledge just when you need it.
-It is not having to wait till the public library opens or you can catch hold of a subject matter expert.
+It does not have to wait till the formal training happens or you can catch hold of a subject matter expert.

 The concept has its origins in the world of manufacturing.
 In the manufacturing industry, efforts are made to lessen inventory costs and reduce wastage by perfectly synchronizing the manufacturing and distribution of products to the exact time when these are needed.